gasbakid/sandbox/README.md

 sandbox
 =======

-trying out the github way to git
+trying out the github way to git, cause github seems to be a great way to share some piece of code....